 Depredation of livestock frequently results in retaliatory killings of lions, contributing to population declines and loss of landscape connectivity.
 Most livestock depredation incidents occur at night and where traditional livestock husbandry techniques have been abandoned during daytime grazing.
 Improved community engagement and appropriate contemporary solutions for livestock protection can therefore greatly reduce livestock losses while reducing the need to kill lions, creating employment opportunities and simultaneously increase regional food security.

 Community and Lion Guardians

-Through the Long Shields Lion Guardian Programme local men and women are employed and trained as Community/Lion Guardians, warning villagers when lions are in the vicinity and actively protecting cattle against the predators.
+Through the Long Shields Lion Guardian Programme in Zimbabwe and the Community Guardian Programme in Botswana local men and women are employed and trained as Guardians, warning villagers when lions are in the vicinity and actively protecting cattle against the predators.
 They assist the community with livestock protection and provide a liaison with wildlife management and conservation bodies.
 The Community/Lion Guardians are on the ground amongst their people and actively patrol their ‘territories’ on a daily basis.
 They monitor animal movements (both domestic and wild) using regularly walked survey routes searching for tracks.
 They further monitor and consult on the strength and maintenance of people’s livestock enclosures and in many cases help repair or rebuild them.